Wildlife & Wildflowers of Northern Snowdonia

 Code: BGWFFPrint page

-Join us and explore the distinctive flora that characterise the northern Snowdonia landscape in summer and look out for the more unusual wildlife, such as nesting ospreys and puffins and the feral goats!
+Join us and explore the distinctive flora that characterise the northern Snowdonia landscape in summer and look out for the more unusual wildlife, such as nesting ospreys, puffins and feral goats!

 Suitable for any level of experience, with no prior knowledge required.

 - Discover the diverse flora of northern Snowdonia in summer

 - Leisurely walks with regular stops to look at plants and wildlife